 Hi.
 Welcome to The Three Year Experiment!
 I’m Laurie, part of The Three Year family.
 Mr. ThreeYear is my lovely Latino, Chilean, to be exact, who kindly moved to the US for me, then carted me away from my beloved Southland to frigid Northern New England (I’m only really grouchy about it in March and April).
-We have two creative, bright, and crazy little boys who keep life interesting.
+Our Junior ThreeYears are two creative, bright, and crazy little boys who keep life interesting.

 Luckily, I’m a planner.
-So, in order to cut the golden handcuffs and travel, we did decide to do the following things over the next three years:
+So, in order to cut the golden handcuffs and travel, we decided we would do the following things over the next three years:

 - Double our net worth.

 While doubling our net worth won’t quite bring us to financial independence, we’ll be close.
 And that means we’ll be a lot freer to earn less and/or not contribute to retirement.
 Over the past 8 years (I’m a bit of a fan of tracking), my family has done a modestly successful job of learning about and investing our money.
 This blog is my attempt to hold me accountable for our progress during the next three years.
 It’s also a place to share what a normal family who makes plenty of mistakes can do with some self-discipline and focus.
 We’re not uber frugal and we’re not mega savers, but we have implemented several habits (slowly, over time) that have improved the state of our finances, and I hope we get even better at those habits, the frugality, and the saving, to double our nest egg.
-This is a BHAG, because by my calculations, we will only get 75% of the way there in three years, but we’re also focused enough on this goal, that we are going to do our best to make it happen.
+Doubling our net worth is a BHAG, because by my calculations, we will only get 75% of the way there in three years, but we’re also focused enough on this goal, that we are going to do our best to make it happen.

 2. Get jobs we can do abroad.

 I’m currently working on a degree in TESOL.
 With a Masters in Teaching English to Speakers of Other Languages, I’m able to get lots of different jobs abroad–Thailand, Chile, Singapore, Uzbekistan.
 I’m halfway through the Masters program, so I should be done with this goal in May, 2018.
 Mr. ThreeYear’s job is the big question mark.
 He absolutely loves his job, and loves his company, so if he could become a remote worker, that would be ideal.
 If he can’t, we’ll need to make some serious decisions.

 3. Get ready to move.